nth-chile/gagesalzano2/src/_projects/Keeper.md

   />
 </div>

-<p class="bg">Keeper Security is a password manager that needed a distinctive brand as they grew.
-With the team at ColorJar, we were able to provide a comprehensive brand identiy.</p>
+<p class="bg">Keeper Security is a password manager that needed a distinctive brand as they grew.</p>

 {{slide['end']}}